Key Takeaways

 - Scalp tenderness

-Migraines cause pain, pressure, and severe pain behind the eyes.
+Migraines often begin with severe pain behind the eyes.
 They also affect vision and other senses.

 Many people experience migraine pain severe enough to diminish their quality of life.
-A migraine headache causes excruciating pain and can be similar to an illness that prevents you from performing your usual daily tasks.
+A migraine headache causes excruciating pain that can prevent you from performing daily tasks.

 - Eye pain